 - Yellow onion

-- Arborio risotto rice - don't be tempted to use long grain rice.
+- Arborio (risotto) rice - don't be tempted to use long grain rice.
 Arborio rice, a short grain rice, is grown specifically for making risotto.
 It contains a starch that promotes the all-important creamy texture.
+Do not rinse this rice before cooking it into a risotto.
+This will remove some of the starch, and will prevent the risotto from being super-creamy.

-- White wine - there's no reason to use your good wine.
-An everyday dry wine is fine, such as sauvignon blanc or a pinot grigio.
+- White wine - I recommend a light white wine such as sauvignon blanc or a pinot grigio.
 Their light flavor means the wine won't dominate the dish in any way.
-And the crispness provides great contrast to the creamy rice.
+And the crispness of either wine provides a great contrast to the creamy rice.

 - Vegetable broth - I use 1 teaspoon of Vegetable Better Than Bouillon bouillon paste for every cup of broth called for, and dilute it in hot water.

-- Roasted Tomatoes - cocktail or compari tomatoes are the perfect size, but either cherry or grape tomatoes are fine.
-Roasting them intensifies the flavor of the risotto, and can be done up to a week ahead.
+- Roasted Tomatoes - cocktail tomatoes, also called Compari tomatoes, are the perfect size.
+Plum tomatoes (Roma tomatoes) also work well.
+Roasting them with a splash of balsamic vinegar intensifies the flavor of the tomatoes and risotto, and can be done up to a week ahead.
+Either slow roast the tomatoes or make your own fire roasted tomatoes quickly under the broiler.

 - Fresh basil

-- Grated Parmesan cheese - if you want to keep this risotto dish vegetarian, look for a Parmesan cheese that uses a vegetable rennet.
-If you have time, grate your own cheese.
-Pre-grated has cellulose added as an anti-caking agent, which mutes the flavor of the cheese.
+- Parmesan cheese - if you want to keep this risotto dish vegetarian, look for a Parmesan cheese that uses a vegetable rennet.

 Sauté and add the wine.
 Select the SAUTE function on your electric pressure cooker, using medium heat.
 Melt the butter in the inner cooking pot, and stir in the onion.
 Sauté for 3 minutes, until slightly softened.

 Add the rice to the pot, and stir with a wooden spoon to coat.
 If you have a risotto spoon, go dig it out!
+Otherwise, use a wooden spoon.
 Sauté for 3 - 5 minutes to lightly toast the rice.

 Pour in the wine and simmer for 2 - 3 minutes, until the wine is absorbed into the rice.